 Chris is a national leader in behavioral health, having started and directed numerous behavioral health organizations, most notably leading the first behavioral chronic-condition focused program at Yale-New Haven Health-Greenwich Hospital, the behavioral sciences team at Johnson & Johnson, and IAFF Center of Excellence, an inpatient hospital which specifically helps firefighters struggling with behavioral health issues.

-He is also a licensed clinical psychologist, registered dietitian, and certified diabetes educator, having received his Ph.D. in clinical psychology from Vanderbilt, MS in nutritional biochemistry from Tufts and MBA from Yale.
+He is also a licensed clinical psychologist, registered dietitian, and diabetes educator (CDCES), having received his Ph.D. in clinical psychology from Vanderbilt, MS in nutritional biochemistry from Tufts and MBA from Yale.

 Pablo Calzada, DO, MPH

 Dr. Calzada joined FLORIDA BLUE as Regional Medical Director for South Florida in 2017.
 Previously, he has been affiliated with Humana, Inc; Nova Southeastern University College of Osteopathic Medicine; the Herbert Wertheim College of Medicine at Florida International University; and the Rafael Penalver Clinic–Jackson Health System in Miami.

 Dr. Calzada received his Doctor of Osteopathy degree from Nova Southeastern University College of Osteopathic Medicine; received his internship training at the Naval Hospital Jacksonville, Florida; and completed his residency in Family Practice at St. Vincent’s Medical Center, Jacksonville.
 In 2000-2001, Dr. Calzada completed a Master in Public Health program at the University of South Florida.